-Place all the bath items you need near the bath – towel/s, washcloth, cotton wool, new nappy and clean clothes.
+Place all the bath items you need within reach – towel/s, mild baby cleanser, washcloth, cotton wool, clean nappy and clean clothes.
 Have an unfolded towel ready to dry your baby.
 Make sure the room is a comfortable temperature.

-Moisten a cotton wool ball with warm water and gently clean your baby’s eyelids, wiping from inner eye to outer eye.
-Use a different piece of cotton wool for each wipe.
+Moisten a cotton wool ball or soft washcloth with warm water.
+Gently clean your baby’s eyelids, wiping from inner eye to outer eye.
+Use a new piece of cotton wool or a clean part of the cloth for each wipe.

 Bathing a newborn

 Once the bath is ready, undress your baby.
-Cradle baby’s head and shoulders with one hand and support baby’s body with the other.
-Gently lower baby into the bath.
+Cradle your baby’s head and shoulders with one hand and support their body with the other.
+Gently lower your baby into the bath.

 Use a soft washcloth for the following steps.
-1. Gently clean baby’s face.
-2. Clean baby’s neck and body.
-3. Clean baby’s genitals and bottom last.
+1. Gently clean your baby’s face.
+2. Clean your baby’s neck and body.
+3. Clean your baby’s genitals and bottom last.

 Newborn bath safety

+Never leave your baby alone in the bath.
+If you have to leave the bath area, wrap your baby in a towel and take them with you.
 Babies can drown in less than 5 cm of water.
-Never leave your baby alone in the bath.
-If you have to leave the bath area, wrap baby in a towel and take them with you.

-Support your baby’s head and body when you take them out of the bath.
-Lay baby on the unfolded towel and gently pat them dry.
+Support your baby’s head, neck and body when you take them out of the bath.
+Lay your baby on the unfolded towel and gently pat them dry.

 Put your baby in a safe place, like a cot or bassinette, before you tip out the bathwater.